 • General anesthesia is not for me!

-We are not surprised when a guy considering male breast reduction in New York tells us they absolutely do not want general anesthesia.
+We are not surprised when a guy considering male breast reduction tells us they absolutely do not want general anesthesia.
 Some are simply afraid of “going under,” and even though this method of sedation is quite safe, we do understand.

 Others have experience with general anesthesia and have first hand knowledge of the side effects: nausea, vomiting, sore throat and prolonged wooziness.
 And, if the patient has another medical condition to manage, such as high blood pressure or diabetes, he can be even more hesitant to have general anesthesia.